kids-first/kf-somatic-workflow/README.md

 - wgs_or_wxs: WGS or WXS mode.
     - WXS mode disables Amplicon Architect, even if run_amplicon_architect is set to true
     - Activates appropriate interval processing
-- run_vardict: Set to false to disable Vardict.
+- run_vardict: Set to false to disable VarDict.
     - Warning!
-Enabling Theta2 with Vardict disabled will throw an error!
+Enabling THeTa2 with VarDict disabled will throw an error!
 - run_mutect2: Set to false to disable Mutect2.
     - Warning!
 Enabling Lancet in WGS mode with Mutect2 disabled will throw an error!
 - run_strelka2: Set to false to disable Strelka2.
     - Warning!
 Enabling Lancet in WGS mode with Strelka2 disabled will throw an error!
 - run_lancet: Set to false to disable Lancet.
-- run_controlfreec: Set to false to disable ControlFreeC.
+- run_controlfreec: Set to false to disable Control-FREEC.
 - run_cnvkit: Set to false to disable CNVkit.
     - Warning!
 Enabling Amplicon Architect with CNVkit disabled will throw an error!
     - Warning!
-Enabling Theta2 with CNVkit disabled will throw an error!
+Enabling THeTa2 with CNVkit disabled will throw an error!
 - run_amplicon_architect: Set to false to disable Amplicon Architect.
-- run_theta2: Set to false to disable Theta2.
+- run_theta2: Set to false to disable THeTa2.
 - run_manta: Set to false to disable Manta.
 - run_gatk_cnv: Set to false to disable GATK CNV.

 The first step of the workflow will check the user inputs and throw errors for impossible scenarios:
 - Enabling Lancet in WGS without enabling either Mutect2 or Strelka2
 - Enabling Amplicon Architect without enabling CNVkit or providing the Mosek config file
-- Enabling Theta2 without enabling both Vardict and CNVkit
+- Enabling THeTa2 without enabling both VarDict and CNVkit
 - Enabling GATK CNV without providing a Panel of Normals

 ### Tips to Run: